jonahsnider/doglog/web/src/content/docs/guides/tunable.md

 ---
 title: Tunable values
-description: DogLog's tunable values feature makes it easy to tweak robot behavior, without needing to redeploy code.
+description: DogLog's tunable values feature makes it easy to tweak robot behavior without needing to redeploy code.
 ---

-DogLog's tunable values feature leverages NetworkTables to stream strings, numbers, and booleans to your robot code, making it easy to tweak robot behavior, without needing to redeploy code.
+DogLog's tunable values feature leverages NetworkTables to stream strings, numbers, and booleans to your robot code, making it easy to tweak robot behavior without needing to redeploy code.

 ## Creating a tunable value